 One of the newest and most significant challenges that manufacturers face today is the disruption to the supply chain.

-Kennedy says that manufacturers will likely need to prepare for a year where supply chain disruptions remain constant until at least the latter half of 2022, with US Secretary of Commerce Gina M. Raimondo being quoted in November saying that US supply chains will take “some number of months” to normalize.
+constant until at least the latter half of 2022, with US Secretary of Commerce Gina M. Raimondo being quoted in November saying that US supply chains will take “some number of months” to normalize.

-“We are no different than anyone else,” says Gerard Lynch, CEO of Middlesex-based Sigma Design Company.
 “We have seen delays, specifically on electronics and automated components that are almost exclusively made in Asia.
 They have gone from two-to-four week delivery cycles to 24-plus week delivery cycles.”

 Lynch adds that last year, Sigma even lost two separate million dollar specialty food equipment development projects solely due to lead times out of its control.